ehouse/kackle/src/blog/advanced-pf-usage.md

 or an arrays of values separated by a comma and surrounded by curly braces.
 All scalars must be in quotes.

-	:::Bash
     # TCP services to allow, either names from /etc/services or port numbers
     tcp_services = "{http, https, ssh, 25565, 8123, 8080, 8000, 12345}"
     # UDP Services to allow, either names from /etc/services or port numbers
     udp_services = "{domain, 60000:60010}"

     # Macro of the primary interface
     ext_if="bce1"
     jail_if="lo1"

 Pretty much the same as before, except now I have a section for mosh.
 I use PF's colon operator to give me a range of ports, 60000 through 60010.